OranWeb/TornHub/src/content/news/daily-forums-news-13.md

 We do however have reasons to believe it was done by Armysqueaky [2567758] because they advertised the following in Torn Discod
 >who buys frying pans?

-Being 2020 its probably safe to assume frying pans are made out of cake.
+Being 2020 its probably safe to assume frying pans are Probably made out of Cake.

 Celebrity Boomer Wollongong thinks the Economy of [Torn is Weird](https://www.torn.com/forums.php#/p=threads&f=2&t=16186298&b=0&a=0&start=0)